ManlyMarco/EC-HF_Patch/README.md

 2. Run the latest HF Patch
 3. Wait until it's done and enjoy the game!

+If in doubt, watch [this game and HF Patch installation guide](https://www.youtube.com/watch?v=Xece-wF86BM).
+If you have any questions, check the [Koikatu FAQ](https://wiki.anime-sharing.com/hgames/index.php?title=Koikatu/Technical_Help) (most of it applies to EC as well).

+If you need any further help, visit the [Koikatsu Discord server](https://discord.gg/urDt8CK) and ask in the #help channel, or ask in comments under this post.
+There are also chat and sharing channels for EC scenes and cards!

 **Notes:**
 - You can choose what mods you want, but for beginners it's recommended to leave the default settings.
-- If you have installed a repack or are updating from old patch, tell HF Patch to delete all old mods.
+- If you have installed a repack or are updating from an old patch, tell HF Patch to delete all old mods.

 ## What mods are included?
 You can see a list of all included mods [here](https://github.com/ManlyMarco/EC-HF_Patch/blob/master/patch.iss#L24-L85) (lines that contain mods are highlighted, Description contains the mod name and version number).